 Working remotely is fast becoming the norm across many industries, with basic digital skills now a requirement for most jobs.
 WFP's new Tech for Food project aims to build digital skills that can empower those we serve to find work without being bound to a local market.
 This also means tapping into a growing global demand for lower-skilled, labour-intensive services, such as data entry, data cleaning, image annotation, and photo tagging or editing.

 As the program has progressed, WFP has partnered with the private sector to support students to find online work opportunities.
-Starting this past January, WFP has begun to work with leading technology companies to link course participants with employment projects, including image annotation, image segmentation, and data cleaning.
+WFP is also working with leading technology companies to link course participants with employment projects, including image annotation, image segmentation, and data cleaning.